 Expected closing costsThere are certain ordinary costs related to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your process.
+These expenses are commonly split between the buyer and seller, as dictated in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help lead you through the process.

 Insurance fees due at closing (Click here for more information)

 Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also advocate for limited closing costs.
 And once we've come to an agreement, I'll fully explain the closing costs so you know exactly what you're paying for.

 Buyers: When buying a property in Rowan County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
 The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not startled when you show up at the closing table.
 I'll be glad to go through the LE with you, answering your questions and highlighting any estimates in question.